-Keep in mind that you don’t get the optics shipped with the AEG.
-This means if you don’t buy one you will have to use the iron sights on the full-length top rail of the rifle.
+Remember that you don’t get the optics shipped with the AEG.
+This means if you don’t buy one, you will have to use the iron sights on the full-length top rail of the rifle.

-As I mentioned earlier, the rifle shoots good but it is not the most accurate gun on the planet.
+As I mentioned earlier, the rifle shoots well, but it is not the most accurate gun on the planet.
 Accuracy suffers from the iron sights on full-auto.
-Semi-auto is much better but still lacking a bit as some shots land at least a foot away from the target.
+Semi-auto is much better but still lacking a bit, as some shots land at least a foot away from the target.

 Features and Benefits of the CM16 Raider 2.0

-At $196, the rifle is not bad overall.
-Sure, you are lacking some essential things but you are gaining some advantages with this AEG as well
+At around 200 USD, the rifle is not bad overall.
+Sure, you are lacking some essential things, but you are gaining some advantages with this AEG as well

 The CM16 Raider 2.0 has the following features and benefits when it comes to real-life situations,